lucidworks/lucidworks-view/docs/Customizing_Documents.md

 # How to customize documents

-Tiara allows you to customize the display of different document types.
-By default there are custom templates to display some of the most commonly-used Fusion Connectors.
+Tiara lets you customize the display of different document types, which correspond to datasources in Fusion.
+It includes built-in templates to display some of the most common document types:

+- `document_file` (filesystem)
+- `document_jira` (repository)
+- `document_slack` (social)
+- `document_twitter` (social)
+- `document_web` (web)

 All templates are located in the ```client/assets/components/document``` folder.

-Tiara comes with templates for these common document types:

-- document_file (filesystem)
-- document_jira (repository)
-- document_slack (social)
-- document_twitter (social)
-- document_web (web)

 ## Default document display

-There's also a document_default template for any document type that doesn't match the above.
-You can configure this template in FUSION_CONFIG.js to expose different fields, depending on your data.
-Open FUSION_CONFIG.js and scroll to this line to see the available options:
+There's also a `document_default` template to display any document type that doesn't match the above.
+You can configure this template in `FUSION_CONFIG.js` to expose different fields, depending on your data.

+Open `FUSION_CONFIG.js` and scroll to this line to see the available options:

 ```
    * Document_default display